def-gthill/kenpali/kenpali-code.md

 ```

 ```
-# Calling a function call
+# Calling the result of a function call
 foo(x)(y)
 >> {
     "calling": {